nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 - `truncation_int`: truncation tuple
   - input interaction TBME cutoff, as tuple `("ob"|"tb", N)`
+  - used in constructing h2 filename for interaction
+  - also determines orbitals used for representing interaction

 - `hw_int`: `float`
   - hw of basis for source interaction TBMEs